 About the deba

-Deba is an ideal tool to work with whole pieces of fish or poultry since its design allows for making deep and precise cuts, controlling the pressure we exert on the blade.
+As a Deba, this Moritaka AS Deba knife is an ideal tool to work with whole pieces of fish or poultry since its design allows for making deep and precise cuts, controlling the pressure we exert on the blade.
 The Deba knives fulfil their function for strong cuts by having a wider and sturdier spine, where the auxiliary hand can apply a little more force.
 The edge of the blade of a Deba knife is prepared to cut thorns and bones of fish or small birds.

 The special shape of the blade of a Deba knife allows you to use each part for a specific purpose: